Adoption form

 We are all volunteers, so understand we use our free time to check your references and set up home visits and fence checks.
 If you are applying for dogs with other rescues, please let us know.
 By applying with different organizations, you are duplicating the work of the volunteers in each organization.
 It is in your best interest that you apply with one organization that has the dog or the most dogs you are interested in adopting.
 Let us know if you find a dog before your application is processed so that we can devote the time to working with another applicant.

 If your answers are yes, please complete the application.
-Please provide all information as requested including complete veterinary clinic information and residents in your household, two and four legged, along with their ages.
+Please provide all information as requested including complete veterinary clinic information and residents in your household, the professions of the adult members, and those that are two and four legged, along with the ages of humans and pets.

-Adoption fees are $350 for dogs between 1 and 6 years old.
-Dogs over 6 years old are $250 and puppies are $500 with a spay neuter requirement, that you will receive a $100 back from the adoption fee, oncce the proof of the procedure is provided.
+Adoption fees are $400 for sterilized dogs under 2 years old, $350 for dogs between 2 and 6 years old.
+Dogs over 6 years old are $300 and puppies are $500 with a spay neuter requirement, that you will receive a $100 back from the adoption fee, once the proof of the procedure is provided.
 We do not transport our dogs.
 You must be willing to travel to the location where the dog is being fostered to adopt the dog.
 Most dogs are located in Central Indiana.
+If the adoption does not work out, you are responsible for paying for or arranging transport of the dog back to IGPR.
+You are not allowed to rehome the dog on your own, or surrender it to another rescue or shelter.

 In addition to regular life at home, would your dog: